miladhub/pkcs11-tls-client-auth/README.md

 mvn jetty:run -f jetty-tls-server
 ```

-# Running the client
+# Running the client with system properties

+The simplest approach is to pass the security information via system properties,
+because it requires less code and it's easier to configure the client without
+touching the code.
+However, all TLS clients within the JVM will use these
+properties.

-Issue this command in another tab:
+To run the client, issue this command in another tab:

 ```bash
 java -cp pkcs11-tls-client/target/pkcs11-tls-client-1.0-SNAPSHOT.jar \